Uniswap/v4-core/README.md

 The fee values, or callback logic, may be updated by the hooks dependent on their implementation.
 However _which_ callbacks are executed on a pool, including the type of fee or lack of fee, cannot change after  pool initialization.

-Read a more in-depth overview of the design decisions in the working v4-whitepaper.

 ## Repository Structure

 All contracts are held within the `v4-core/contracts` folder.